-LTABC has engaged a contractor who is working on a resource document for community land trusts to assist them in developing a basic Conservation plan, one capacity building component identified by land trusts.
+LTABC has engaged a contractor who has produced a resource document for community land trusts to assist them in developing a basic Conservation plan, one capacity building component identified by land trusts.
+Read Developing a Conservation Plan: A Basic Guide for Land Trusts here.
 Following this, a webinar will be held.

 LTABC is planning a Fall Conference for November 2020.
 The program will feature an extensive approach to support requirements of the S&P program and to help land trusts build capacity and knowledge in specific areas.